 For information about the wellness programs currently available, see the live well homepage on oneRTN at http://home.ray.com.

-\For a description of preventive-care services available through Global Choice, see the appropriate Evidence of Coverage.
+For a description of preventive-care services available through Global Choice or the Kaiser Permanente plan available in Hawaii, see the appropriate Evidence of Coverage.